BavoDC/BavoDC.github.io/Publications.md

 title: Publications
 description: My contributions to research
 ---
 For an overview of my list of publications, you can click this <a href="https://lirias.kuleuven.be/cv?Username=U0095171" target="_blank">link</a> to visit my profile on the KU Leuven research database.
 This page includes a comprehensive list of my research articles, conference papers, and other scholarly works.
+You can also visit my website on [Researchgate](https://www.researchgate.net/profile/Bavo-De-Cock){:target="_blank"} to get an overview of my academic work.

 You can also download my PhD thesis directly using this [link](./Thesis/DoctoralThesis_BavoDCCampo.pdf).
 My doctoral research focused on the use of hierarchical and network data in predictive modeling.